dpurkays/dpurkays/README.md

 ### Hi there, I'm Dula! 👋
-(She/Her)
-📚I am currently a student at SFU pursuing her second degree in Computing Sciences.
-👩‍🎓 I gradutated from the University of Calgary with Bachelor of Science in Psychology.

 <!--
 **dpurkays/dpurkays** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.